dgraph-io/dgraph-docs/content/dql-syntax/json-mutation-format.md

 Meaning that Dgraph has created one node from the JSON.
 It has used the identifier `dg.3162278161.22055` during the transaction.
 And the final UID value for this node is `0xfffd8d72745f0650`.

-You can control the identifier name by specifying a `uid` field in your JSON data and using the notation :
+You can control the identifier name by specifying a `uid` field in your JSON data and using the notation:
 ``` "uid" : "_:<your-identifier>" ```